-Council's Outdoor recreation plan outlines a long-term vision and provides recommendations for the planning and development of outdoor recreation opportunities across Moreton Bay Region over the next 20 years.
+Council's Outdoor recreation plan(PDF, 17MB) was endorsed in November 2019.
+It outlines a long-term vision and provides recommendations for the planning and development of outdoor recreation opportunities within our region over the next 20 years.

 Council was involved in the development of the plan in partnership with the following organisations: